|Salary:||£48,737 to £57,353 per annum, including London Weighting Allowance. Grade 7 / Step 38 to 44|

 Contact: Professor Luc Moreau via email firstname.lastname@example.org

-As part of its strategic development, the Department of Informatics is seeking applications from candidates for the position of Lecturer in Natural Language Processing, starting January 2023, or as soon as possible thereafter.
+As part of its strategic development, the Department of Informatics is seeking applications from candidates for the position of Lecturer in Visualization for AI and Data Science, starting in January 2023, or as soon as possible thereafter.

-The successful applicant for this post is a computer scientist who will undertake research in the area of Natural Language Processing.
-They will be assigned to teach on the Department’s programmes in Artificial Intelligence and/or other postgraduate and undergraduate degree programmes offered by the Department of Informatics, and will be expected to supervise both undergraduate and postgraduate projects.
+The successful applicant for this post is a computer scientist who will undertake research in the area of Visualization for AI and Data Science.
+They will be assigned to teach on modules on postgraduate and undergraduate degree programmes offered by the Department of Informatics, and will be expected to supervise both undergraduate and postgraduate projects.

-The successful candidate will be given the opportunity to join the most relevant research group, will have the opportunity to contribute to the Department’s Trusted Autonomous Systems Hub, and to the Centre for Doctoral Training in Safe and Trusted Artificial Intelligence.
+The successful candidate will be given the opportunity to join the most relevant group, will be expected to contribute to the departmental hubs, and contribute to the Centre for Doctoral Training in Safe and Trusted Artificial Intelligence.
 Research collaboration across research groups, departmental hubs and with other Departments in the Faculty and across the College is strongly encouraged.